SarveshPatil7/Self-Balancing_Prism/README.md

 An inverted-pendulum device that balances on its edges using a reaction-wheel.
 This project demonstrates the integration of control systems, embedded hardware, and mechanical design optimization into one self-stabilizing system.

+## Watch the video

 [![Watch the video](https://img.youtube.com/vi/W3pju5vKch4/0.jpg)](https://www.youtube.com/watch?v=W3pju5vKch4)

-See the project render at https://sarveshpatil7.github.io/Self-Balancing_Prism/
+## See the project render at https://sarveshpatil7.github.io/Self-Balancing_Prism/

 ---